Hardcore Impaired Drivers

-Hardcore Drunken Drivers (HCDDs) are people who have one or more previous drunken driving offense and/or have a Blood Alcohol Concentration (BAC) of 0.15 mg/dL or more when stopped.
+Hardcore Impaired Drivers are people who have one or more previous impaired driving offense and/or have a Blood Alcohol Concentration (BAC) of 0.15 mg/dL or more when stopped.
 These drivers are estimated to be 380 times more likely to be involved in a fatal motor vehicle crash than a driver who has not been drinking (Zador, Krawchuk, & Voas, 2000).

 - Continually drive drunk